ysyk2021/the-power-of-affirmations-using-positive-statements-for-greater-inner-peace/src/chapter-7-1.md

-Chapter 6: Common Obstacles to Affirmation Practice
+Common Obstacles to Affirmation Practice
 ===================================================

 In this chapter, we will explore common obstacles that may arise during our affirmation practice.
 By understanding these challenges and learning strategies to overcome them, we can maintain a consistent and effective practice, ultimately experiencing greater inner peace and well-being.